 The DSL will inform parents at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

 Referring to the police

-If it is necessary to refer an incident to the police, this will be done through contacting Blenheim High School's Youth Engagement Officer (PC Jo Tofi).
+If it is necessary to refer an incident to the police, this will be done through contacting the police on 101.

 Recording incidents